mozilla/snakepit/README.md

 #### Configure NFS on worker nodes

+The steps below need to be done on each worker node.

-On each worker node, install the nfs client package.
+Install the nfs client package.

 ```bash
 sudo apt install nfs-common